jmzwcn/api-gateway/README.md

 1.Get code: [git clone https://github.com/jmzwcn/api-gateway.git];

-2.Tell protos where you want RESTful: e.g. put them into service directory;
+2.Tell protos where you want RESTful: [config.json];

-3.Run "api-gateway" after make;
+3.Run "make" and then "api-gateway";

 4.Try the URL in your proto.